DocSkellington/SkellEngine/documentation/entities/Entity.md

 game.systemManager:addEntity(entity)

---- We can iterate over the components for index, name, component in pairs(entity) do if name == "position"
+--- We can iterate over the components for name, component in pairs(entity) do if name == "position"
     std::cout << "We have a position, Houston\n";
   end